fmw/clojure-lucene-demo/README.md

 ===================

 The reason I wrote this code is to demonstrate a problem I'm having with filters in Lucene.
-As soon as I apply a filter my searcher returns zero results.
+When I apply a filter the search returns zero results.
 I've [documented this in a test][test-search].
 You can also navigate to the [search function][search] directly.
 Do you have any idea what I'm doing wrong?
 I was hoping that this abstract test implementation would isolate the problem, but it didn't.

 Now I took the time to write this abstract example of how I use Lucene with Clojure, I'm planning to keep it up as reference for others.
 That way, the